Sexological Bodywork

 Location: Sessions take place in a private, accessible space in Kreuzberg, near Hallesches Tor, with elevator access to the second floor.

 You might still have questions towards what I offer and thatโs great.
-I invite you to write me with your questions or to book a 15 minute call.
+I invite you to book a free 15 minute call.

 Why one might go to a sexological bodyworker